augustin-delabrosse/mckinsey-qb-tech-challenge/personal-website-streamlit/README.md

 plotly==5.9.0
 ```

-## Model
+## Models
-Please unzip the classification and segmentation models that are in the folder models.
+Please unzip the classification and the segmentation models that are in the folder models.
 Leave them in the same folder.

 ## Run the app